Our Research Team

 Charlotte Vaughn (She/Her/They/Them)

-Charlotte is an undergraduate student in the Human Development and Family Studies Department and is expected to graduate in May 2025, with a minor in Philosophy.
-Charlotte is fascinated by children's learning methods and emotional development, as well as the role of caregivers during childhood.
-They look forward to pursuing further education after graduation and participating in additional research to gain greater insight into how to support children's growth.
+Charlotte graduated from UNCG in May 2025 with a degree in Human Development and Family Studies Department and a minor in Philosophy.
+Charlotte is fascinated by children's learning methods and emotional development, as well as the role of caregivers and teachers during childhood.
+They continue to be involved in research and look forward to graduate work.

 Future Lab Member